The Editor Dilemma

 Try each for a week.
 The one you keep opening is the right one for you.

-Thetapad and VS Code both support the same LaTeX—your documents work in either.
+Thetapad and VS Code both support standard LaTeX—your documents work in either tool.